 How do I apply for IBR?

-To apply for IBR, you must complete the Repayment Plan Request form and submit it to your loan holder.
+To apply for IBR, you must complete the Income-Driven Repayment Plan Request form and submit it to your loan holder.
 If you have more than one loan holder, you must submit the required form to each one.
 As an alternative, you may be able to apply for IBR online.
 Check with your loan holder for availability and details.To get started, access a complete list of your student loans by going to the National Student Loan Data System (NSLDS) website.
 NSLDS includes information about loans guaranteed by TG, another guarantor, and ED.
 Once you have obtained a listing of all of your federal student loans, you will need to obtain a copy of your federal income tax return filed in the previous year and complete the IBR application form.
 The application and all required documentation must be sent to your loan holder(s).

 I am not eligible for IBR.
 What can I do now?